Acing your Night Run

 What technology do you look for?
 What do you use?

 Some people find it quite amazing that I don’t have a running watch.
 For me, I just want to run based on how I feel, and I think there are advantages to that.
 You really get to know what your body is doing and when you can push and when you need to ease back a little.
 But I do enjoy being able to track races, if it’s a big race or people I know are in the race.
 Up until now, it’s been a little bit limited, because you can either only track people at a check point or carry a bulky GPS device — and those sometimes work, sometimes don’t, based on the satellite signal.
-Trail running is probably the least spectator-friendly sport, because its hard to film a country park trail over hundreds of kilometers.
+Trail running is probably the least spectator-friendly sport, because it’s hard to film a country park trail over hundreds of kilometers.
 So, I do like what TRAILME is doing, where you can track a runner every few hundred meters.
 I think that’s a good way for friends and family to follow the event.
 I’m looking forward to seeing more of this technology.

 What’s your personal favorite trail in Hong Kong?